- Kennel cough is a contagious disease in dogs characterized by a persistent cough of several days.

 What is Kennel Cough?

 Kennel cough is a contagious disease in dogs characterized by a persistent cough of several days.
-Dogs with this disease were recently exposed to other dogs.
+Dogs with this disease contract it through exposure to other dogs.
 It almost always involves a mixture of multiple viruses and bacteria (multiple pathogens), which means that each dog’s symptoms and treatment needs will vary.

 All of the kennel cough pathogens break down the lining of various parts of the respiratory tract, causing inflammation and infection.
 The respiratory system goes from the nose all the way to the lungs, including the nasal cavity (chamber of the nose), pharynx (throat), larynx (voice box), trachea (windpipe), and lungs.
-Inside the lungs are passageways for air called bronchi that lead to smaller branches called bronchioles.
+Inside the lungs, passageways for air called bronchi lead to smaller branches called bronchioles.

 What Does Kennel Cough Sound Like?